RedDragonWebDesign/LandOfLafton/README.md

 ## List of keys

-1. Apartment key - Get this by joining the thieves guild in Lafton for 100PP.
+1. Apartment Key - Lafton 1 - Get this by joining the thieves guild in Lafton for 100PP.
 Grants you access to an apartment in Lafton where you can rest.
-2. Drow key
+2. Drow Key - Drow 1 - found in north closet of first room. opens a door in the middle of the dungeon, and at the end of the dungeon. mandatory to get to drow 2 from drow 1.
-3. Ring of ram
+3. Ring of Ram - Quest for the Golden Fleece
-4. Chime of open
+4. Chime of Opening - Quest for the Golden Fleece
-5. Copper key
+5. Copper Key - Eldamar
-6. Bronze key
+6. Bronze Key
-7. Steel key
+7. Steel Key
-8. Large drow key
+8. Large Drow Key - Drow 3

 ## List of items

-1. Hobgoblin pass
+1. Hobgoblin Pass - Hobgoblin Pass
-2. Helm of kings
+2. Helm of Kings - Bugbear Caves
-3. Amulet of drow
+3. Amulet of Drow - Drow 2
-4. Lizard man skull
+4. Lizard Man Skull - Lizard Man Island
 5. Dust of Dalenil
-6. Llywelyn's body
+6. Llywelyn's Body - Llywelyn's Tomb
-7. Metal rod - causes the iron golems guarding Llywelyn's Tomb to ignore you
+7. Metal Rod - Llywelyn's Tomb - causes the iron golems guarding Llywelyn's Tomb to ignore you
 8. Item 8
 9. Item 9
 10. Item 10